UPDATED: Oct. 28, 2016

 Explore the past – More than 10 local museums and historic sites serve as a window into Breckenridge’s gold mining history.
 Whether on a walking tour or browsing through local museums, you’ll meet Colorado’s original naturalist, an escaped slave-turned-prominent businessman and the townsfolk that still haunt some of Breckenridge’s oldest saloons.
 Visit BreckHeritage.com for a list of sites, museums and tours.

-Educate your palate – Foodies inclined to take their taste buds one step further can sign up for cooking classes with Colorado Mountain College.
+Educate your palate – Foodies inclined to go hands-on can sign up for cooking classes with Colorado Mountain College.
 From basics such as knife skills to advanced techniques, classes include one-day and multi-day options.
 See upcoming culinary classes or check out Breckenridge Cheese and Chocolate for twice-weekly wine tasting events.

 Play in the snow (off the slopes) – Travelers don’t need to ski or snowboard to have fun in the snow.
 Explore miles of snowshoeing and cross-country skiing trails, experience a dogsled tour in Breckenridge’s backcountry or hear the sleigh bells jingle on a starlit dinner sleigh ride.
 Adventure-seekers can fire up snowmobiles and kids can get parents giggling with a little sledding at Carter Park.
 Check out a few of Breckenridge’s top winter activities in this photoblog, or if you’re in town, stop by the Breckenridge Welcome Center (203 S. Main St., 877-864-0868) to learn more.